dqops/dqo/docs/checks/table/schema/column-count.md

 # column count data quality checks

-Table-level check that retrieves the metadata of the monitored table from the data source, counts the number of columns and compares it to an expected number of columns.
+A table-level check that retrieves the metadata of the monitored table from the data source, counts the number of columns and compares it to an expected number of columns.

 ___